What are design checklists?

 UX checklist for website

-- Does the design qualify to the personas used during research?
+- Does the design qualify for the design thinking personas used during research?

-- Is the design aligned to the needs and wants of the user?
+- Is the design aligned with the micro interaction of the user?

 - How much time does the design take to complete a task?
 Can it be simplified?